hanshoglund/vitry/manual.md

 As instrumentation is concerned with distribution of events amongst discrete groups or individuals, we may also consider the distribution of events or processes in a spacial continuum.

 Spacialization is generally mostly of interest in acousmatic music, as fine control of the spacial parameter is not available in the instrumental or vocal genres.
-However, if spacialization is treated a continous distribution in an abstract sense, there are possibilities of using "virtual spaces" to control other musical parameters.^[This would not have to be called spaces, but I find that name intuitive as the time dimension is already occupied] It may also be used in conjunction with instrumentation to model the real-life spacial setup of an ensemble.
+However, if spacialization is treated a continous distribution in an abstract sense, there are possibilities of using "virtual spaces" to control other musical parameters.
+It may also be used in conjunction with instrumentation to model the real-life spacial setup of an ensemble.

 TODO